Blog/MCA Guides

 The Industry Consensus: Twenty Years of "Not a Loan"

-Search "are merchant cash advances loans" and you'll find near-unanimous agreement across funders, brokers, finance publishers, and legal guides: MCAs are not loans.
-They are purchases of future receivables — not borrowed money with a repayment obligation.
+Search "are merchant cash advances loans" and you'll find near-unanimous agreement across funders, brokers, finance publishers, and legal guides.
+According to all of these sources, MCAs are not loans, but are instead purchases of future receivables at a discounted rate.
+Not borrowed money with a repayment obligation.
 This framing isn't invented marketing language.
-It was developed by lawyers, grounded in real case law, and held up in courts for roughly twenty years.
+It was developed by lawyers, grounded in real case law, and was held up in courts for roughly twenty years.

-The problem is that the consensus was applied uniformly across two structurally different products.
-CC split MCAs — where repayment is a genuine percentage of daily card sales — have held up reasonably well in court.
-ACH MCAs — where a fixed daily debit goes out regardless of what the business earned — are a different story.
-We've covered the legal record in detail separately.
-This piece is about why that distinction has been so slow to reach the mainstream — and who benefits from keeping it that way.
+The problem is that this consensus got applied uniformly across two structurally different products.
+CC split MCAs have held up reasonably well in court, because their repayment comes from a fixed percentage of daily card sales.
+On slow days the business pays back less in total dollar amount than it does on busy days, but the percentage always remains the same.
+ACH MCAs are a different story, because fixed daily debits go out regardless of what the business earned.
+For example, a business could end up paying $200/day regardless of how business went that week.
+We've covered the legal record in detail in a separate piece, but this one is about why that distinction has been so slow to reach the mainstream and who benefits from keeping it that way.

 Follow the Money

-The "not a loan" classification isn't just a legal position — it's a business model enabler.
-To understand why the consensus is so durable, it helps to understand what it's worth.
+The "not a loan" classification isn't just a legal position.
+It's a business model enabler, and the easiest way to see why the consensus is so durable is to follow what it's worth to everyone who profits when an MCA closes.

-If an ACH MCA is legally a loan, it becomes subject to state usury laws — interest rate caps that most states set between 6% and 36% APR depending on the loan type and borrower profile.
-The factor rates that make ACH MCAs economically viable — 1.25x to 1.5x or higher on terms of three to six months — translate to APR equivalents that routinely exceed 50%, 80%, or more.
+If an ACH MCA is legally a loan, it becomes subject to state usury laws.
+In most states, these laws cap interest rates between 6% and 36% APR depending on the loan type and borrower profile.
+Factor rates for ACH MCAs are typically 1.25x to 1.5x or higher over terms of three to six months, which translate to APR equivalents that routinely exceed 50%, 80%, or more.
 Under usury analysis, agreements at those rates could be voided in many states.

 "Not a loan" also historically meant exemption from the federal Truth in Lending Act, which requires lenders to disclose APR and total cost in standardized terms.
-Several states have now passed disclosure laws that close this gap — more on that below.
-Without those disclosures, factor rates were presented as multipliers rather than annualized costs, making the product's pricing harder to compare against alternatives.
+Several states have now passed disclosure laws that close this gap.
+Without those disclosures, factor rates were presented as multipliers rather than annualized costs, which made it harder for business owners to compare the factor rate against a true APR.

 The incentive chain

-Funders need "not a loan" to operate without usury exposure.
-Brokers earn commissions when deals close, so they have a financial interest in products that close easily — and products that sound cleaner close easier.
-Publishers — finance sites, affiliate bloggers, comparison platforms — earn referral fees when traffic converts to applications.
+Funders need "not a loan" verbiage to operate without usury exposure.
+Brokers earn commissions when deals close, so they have a financial interest in products that close easily.
+Products that sound cleaner close easier.
+Publishers (finance sites, affiliate bloggers, and comparison platforms) earn referral fees when traffic converts to applications.
 Everyone in the chain benefits when the product is presented as uncomplicated.

 Want a straight answer on whether an MCA fits your situation?

-The consensus cracked publicly on January 22, 2025, when the New York Attorney General announced a $1.065 billion consent judgment against Yellowstone Capital — the largest in NY AG history at the time.
-The finding was specific: Yellowstone's ACH MCAs had fixed daily debits with no genuine reconciliation mechanism, making them loans in substance regardless of how the contracts were labeled.
-Separately, over the past several years, nine states plus Virginia for sales-based financing have passed commercial financing disclosure laws requiring APR-equivalent figures on MCA offers — predating the Yellowstone ruling, and not a reclassification, but a signal that the regulatory environment has been tightening for some time.
+The consensus cracked publicly on January 22, 2025, when the New York Attorney General announced a $1.065 billion settlement with Yellowstone Capital.
+This was the largest such consent judgment in NY AG history at the time.
+The allegation was specific: Yellowstone's ACH MCAs had fixed daily debits with no genuine reconciliation mechanism, making them loans in substance regardless of how the contracts were labeled.
+Yellowstone settled without admitting or denying the allegations.
+Separately, a growing number of states — nine, plus Virginia for sales-based financing specifically — have passed commercial financing disclosure laws requiring APR-equivalent figures on MCA offers, several in 2024 and 2025.
+These don't reclassify MCAs as loans, but they signal that the regulatory environment has been tightening for some time.

 None of this makes MCAs illegal.
-The ruling was jurisdiction-specific and structure-specific.
-But it broke something the industry had treated as settled — and for a product that depends on "not a loan" being accepted without scrutiny, that matters.
+The settlement was jurisdiction-specific and structure-specific.
+But it did break something the industry had treated as settled.
+For a product that depends on "not a loan" being accepted without scrutiny, that matters.
 For the full legal analysis — the reconciliation test, the factoring comparison, the state-by-state disclosure table — see our companion piece on what courts have actually decided.

 Where Pezzula Stands